Playfair Mining (CVE:PLY) Stock Price Down 20% – Here’s What Happened

-Shares of Playfair Mining Ltd. (CVE:PLY – Get Free Report) dropped 20% during mid-day trading on Monday .
+Shares of Playfair Mining Ltd. (CVE:PLY – Get Free Report) traded down 20% on Monday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 413,816 shares traded hands during trading, an increase of 138% from the average daily volume of 174,158 shares.
+294,816 shares were traded during mid-day trading, an increase of 73% from the average session volume of 170,138 shares.
 The stock had previously closed at C$0.03.

 Playfair Mining Ltd., an exploration stage company, engages in the acquisition, exploration, and development of mineral properties.
 It explores for copper, zinc, and nickel.
 The company holds a 100% interest in the Grey River Tungsten property that consisting of various mineral claims covering an area of 1,750 hectares located in southern Newfoundland, Canada; and holds a 100% interest in the RKV Cu-Co-Ni Project located in in south-central Norway.